 Why would we choose to judge ourselves?
 Because like everyone else on the planet, we have a deep need to belong.
 And with our heightened awareness of social cues, facial expressions, and verbal subtleties, many HSPs pick up cues from an early age that we are at serious risk of not belonging.

 Accordingly, in an attempt to belong, HSPs tell ourselves we should feel and act like everyone else.
 But this has a devastating effect on us.
 If you are in the habit of telling yourself you are too sensitive, you’ve swallowed a big false belief.
-If the resulting emotional stomachache isn’t reason enough to stop telling yourself you are too sensitive, here are three additional reasons:
+If the resulting emotional stomachache isn’t enough to convince you to stop telling yourself you are too sensitive, here are three additional reasons:

 1—It’s not true